kristiankolthoff/MambaPM/README.md

 # Preliminaries

-## Distributional Semantics with DISCO
+## a.
+Distributional Semantics with DISCO

 In general, distributional semantics is about harvesting large text corpora and producing word vectors as a result.
 Multiple word vectors form a word space.